wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 <!-- What is the typical residency time?
 Is this a true statement or am I just making this up?
 QW: this is something we will look into, I think. -->

-Regardless, oceanic swimming is relatively common among a minority of marked caribou.
+Oceanic swimming is relatively common among a minority of marked caribou.
 Of the three collared individuals that swam the most, two were collared on Western Indian Island and the third was collared on Fogo Island.
 Inter-island distances between Western and Eastern Indian Islands, and the smaller islands around them, are shorter than those between Fogo Island and others (Figure 2).
-Individuals that were born on or spend more time on these smaller islands may swim between them more frequently than animals that spend most of their time on Fogo Island.
+It is possible that caribou display natal philopatry (e.g. Larue et al. 2018) to some of the smaller islands and thus are more likely to swim between them more frequently than animals that were born, ospend most of their time, on Fogo Island.
 The forage limitation hypothesis is generally thought to apply uniformly across populations, but individual caribou could evaluate the costs and benefits of swimming to another island differently.
 It is possible that